 So take the time to add some personality to your site.
 Don't just copy another firm's design and layout.
 Think about the way your firm operates, and then try to apply that to your online presence.

 Get staff members involved if possible, but keep a tight grip on who can publish content on your site.

 An engaging, regularly updated site gives prospects a great first impression.
 It indicates that your firm is also engaging and up to date.

 Four ways to add value for your visitors

 Once your website has been live for a while, you can add new features.
 Different types of content will be of interest to different clients.
 Think carefully about what your customers and prospects might want.
 Some ideas include:

 These can provide a quick way to compare loans, check debt consolidation rates, and calculate salaries or tax refunds.
 They're too complex to create yourself.
 But a web search will bring up lists of companies that will supply calculators for your site.

 Email is still one of the most effective forms of marketing.
 Create interesting content that your customers will want to read, then ask them to sign up to receive your newsletters.
 Just make sure you don't spam them though.
 Once every few weeks is enough.

 - Industry analysis

-It doesn't hurt to have someone from your firm as an field expert.
+It doesn't hurt to have someone from your firm as an industry expert.
 Regular blog posts, links to news items and even webinars (online seminars) can all add to your firm's reputation.